hhhuang18/scholarmail/README.md

     ]
 }
 ```
 "email":          your email address

 "passkey":        the pass key of imap service, please refer to the doc of your email provider

 "server":         imap server address

 "port":           imap server port

-"remove_mail": whether remove the emails after fetching
+"remove_mail":    whether removing the emails after fetching

 "proxy":          set to 1 if proxy is needed or 0

 "proxy_ip":       proxy IP address

 "proxy_port":     proxy port

 "apply_filter":   filtering out the emails with the keywords specificed below

 "filter_list":    the list of keywords

 Then run